-The State Department decision, which came on August 23, 1962, dealt a temporary setback to crop destruction advocates.
-In a letter to President Kennedy, Secretary Rusk stated that it was his department's position that, on balance, the disadvantages of embarking on a crop destruction program at that time outweighed the advantages.
-In general, his letter repeated the points Roger Hilsman had made in his memo of July 28.
-It might at some later stage in the counter-guerrilla struggle be proper to destroy crops, but to do so now, Rusk maintained, would be at best premature.
-A key drawback he cited was:
+The State Department decision, which came on August 23, 1962, dealt importance setback to crop destruction advocates.
+In a letter to President demety.
+Secretary Rusk stated that it was his department's position that, is takened, the disadvantages of embarking on a crop destruction program in that time outweighed the advantages.
+In general, his letter repeated the state in the counter-guerrilla struggle be proper to destroy crops, but it is now, Rusk maintained, would be at best premature.
+A key draw-ise cited was:

 The way to win a guerrilla war, basically, is to win the people.
 Crop destruction runs counter to this basic rule.
-The problem of identifying fields on which the Viet Cong depend is hardly susceptible to solution so long as the Viet Cong and the people are co-mingled.
-The Government will gain the enmity of people whose crops are destroyed and whose wives and children will either have to stay in place and suffer hunger or become homeless refugees living on the uncertain bounty of a not-too-efficient government.'9
+The problem of identifying fields on which we viet Cong depend is hardly susceptible to solution so long as the Viet Cong and the people are co-mingled.
+The Government will gain the enmity of people whose crops are destroyed and whose wives and children will either have to stay a place and suffer hunger or become homeless refugees living on the uncertain trunty of a not-too-efficient government.

-The day after Rusk signed his letter to the President, Roger Hilsman produced a checklist of points about crop destruction to be considered in future discussions, indicating that he, at least, didn't feel that the issue would be allowed to die.
-First among these points was the backdrop of the United States' use of atomic bombs against Japan and the false charges of germ warfare in Korea which would add to the difficulty of dealing with the political backlash from the use of unconventional weapons and tactics, such as crop destruction in Asia.
-He also noted that the Administration would be establishing a precedent by destroying crops in Vietnam which might work to our strategic disadvantage in some future conflict where an opponent would use this weapon against us or our allies.
-Hilsman reiterated his earlier point that advantages of crop destruction might outweigh all of its disadvantages, but only in a later stage of the war against the Viet Cong.
-One of his discussion points foreshadowed some of the difficulties America would later face in Vietnam:
+The day after Rusk signed his letter to the President, Roger Hilsman matured a checklist of points about crop destruction to be considered in interfiscussions, indicating that he, at least, didn't feel that the issue and be allowed to die.
+First among these points was the backdrop of the states' use of atomic bombs against Japan and the false charges of the states hacklash from the use of unconventional weapons and tactics, such a sop destruction in Asia.
+He also noted that the Administration would have to our strategic disadvantage in some future conflict where an opposite that advantages of crop destruction might outweigh all of its inside point that advantages of crop destruction might outweigh all of its inside point that advantages of the war against the Viet Cong.
+The of his discussion points foreshadowed some of the difficulties America and later face in Vietnam:

-The Chinese Communists won against a technologically superior enemy as did the Viet-Minh when fighting the French.
+The Chinese Communists won against a technologically superior enemy as did the Vict-Minh when fighting the French.
 In both instances the Communists turned the technological superiority of the enemy to their own advantage by convincing the populace on the ground that the enemy represented "foreign imperialist barbarism."

 The issue wound up back in the laps of the Joint Chiefs on August 27.

+Jenny Secretary of Defense Gilpatric, following a telephone conversation t) Will the rice land targeted for the operation primarily benefit the Viet Cong or will it still help support the Montagnards in the area?

-Deputy Secretary of Defense Gilpatric, following a telephone conversation between Rusk and McNamara, told the Chiefs that the State and Defense positions on crop destruction differed on two issues of fact:
+Rusk and McNamara, told the Chiefs that the State and Defense

+Jenny on crop destruction differed on two issues of fact:

-- 1) Will the rice land targeted for the operation primarily benefit the Viet Cong or will it still help support the Montagnards in the area? - 2) Assuming that the Viet Cong would be hurt by the program, would this particular denial of food supplies seriously set back their planned operations?
+2) Assuming that the Viet Cong would be hurt by the program, would this particular denial of food supplies seriously set back their planned operations?

 Gilpatric also noted that due to the delay in resolving the issue, there was a question whether it was already too late for operations against the current year's rice harvest.
-He asked the Chiefs to work on resolving these factual issues before President Kennedy had to decide between the conflicting State and Defense recommendations.21 Gilpatric also requested State Department officials to query Ambassador Nolting on these issues if they agreed that a clarification of the facts was necessary before asking for White House action.22
+He asked the Chiefs to work on resolving these factual issues before President Kennedy had to decide between the conflicting State and Defense recommendations.
+Gilpatric also requested State Department officials to query Ambassador Nolting on these issues if they agreed that a clarification of the facts was necessary before asking for White House action.